EPCCed/archer2-gpu-course/section-1.01/README.md

 ## Graphics processors

-Driven by commercial interest (games), a many-core processor *par exellence* has been developed.
+Driven by commercial interest (games), a many-core processor *par excellence* has been developed.
 These are graphics processors.
 Subject to the same considerations as those discussed above, the hardware design choices taken to resolve them have been specifically related to the parallel pixel rendering problem (a trivially parallel problem).